Digital Marketing 11 min read

-Google algorithm updates have the power to transform the way digital marketing experts operate in the blink of an eye.
+Google algorithm updates have the power to transform SEO companies operate in the blink of an eye.
 And often, these updates are known to shake up the industry with alarming drops in search metrics.

 What’s more is that, along with these plummets come the lack of clarity in terms of how and why these happen.
 So on top of being unable to prepare for them, you’re also left in the dark without clear solutions you can employ to fix it.

 It’s an admittedly frustrating feeling.
 One that can have you wanting to abandon your prospects of topping the search engine results page (SERPs).
 And we can imagine that’s truer for those of you who own and operate an online business with little or no experience with search engines.